-• An Eligible Child is an unmarried child under the age of 18, or an unmarried full-time student under the age of 22 (this includes adopted children).
+• An Eligible Child is an unmarried child under the age of 18, or an unmarried full-time

 If you do not have an Eligible Spouse, Qualified Domestic Partner or Eligible Child at the time of your death, your designated beneficiary will receive a lump sum refund of any of your remaining member contributions.
 Under the Unmodified option, you may change your designated beneficiary at any time, but that will not affect the 60 percent continuance payable to an Eligible Spouse, Qualified Domestic Partner or Eligible Child.